LeviBorodenko/lancer/README.md

 # Lancer
 Ever heard of [Black](https://github.com/psf/black)?
-This is the opposite.
+This is similar.
 A tool to turn your clean python code into a hideous (working) mess.

 ## Features